 Forget everything you’ve ever heard about location, location, location being the key to real estate.
-When it comes to income-producing commercial properties, there are numerous factors to consider beyond the physical structure and cross-streets of a given building.
+When it comes to income-producing commercial real estate, there are numerous factors to consider beyond the physical structure and cross-streets of a given building.

 Commercial real estate experts generally use three different methodologies to evaluate income-producing properties: (1) market comparable sales, the evaluation of comparative closed sales and listings against the property being valued; (2) reproduction cost, the evaluation of the cost of reproducing a given building; and (3) income capitalization, the valuation approach that focuses on the projected future income stream.